-Seven of the ten most valuable companies in the world are based on platform business models.26
+Seven of the ten most valuable companies in the world are based on platform business models.

-By 2025 30% it is forecast that 30% of global sales revenues generated by companies will be achieved with the aid of platform models.27
+By 2025 30%

+of global sales revenues generated by companies will be achieved with the aid of platform models.

 Network effects and high costs of change allow digital platforms to obtain a strong market position